effiong-okon/soc-home-lab/README.md

 ![Launch Splunk EC2 Instance](screenshots/phase-2-infrastructure/05%20Launch%20the%20Splunk%20EC2%20Instance.jpg)

-I paid careful attention to the security group rules — only allowing the ports that were strictly necessary, because an open lab environment teaches bad habits.
+I paid careful attention to the security group rules by only allowing the strictly necessary ports.
 ---

-### Phase 3 — Splunk Enterprise Deployment & Log Forwarding
+### Phase 3: Splunk Enterprise Deployment & Log Forwarding

 I installed Splunk Enterprise on the Ubuntu instance and configured it to receive logs on port 9997.
 I then deployed the Splunk Universal Forwarder on the Windows machine and pointed it at the Splunk server, establishing a real-time log pipeline between the two.